pedhmendes/econofisica/README.md

 The projects are in english.

 ### First Assignment - Neftlix Stock
 Some analisys of Netflix Inc. in the last years.
+Colab link [here](https://colab.research.google.com/drive/1O8v465CKzRtkIdZdB1-5JcskfoFHBqga?usp=sharing).